-Add red wine in and you don’t have to use an expensive bottle of red wine, there’s no need.
-Bring the wine up to boil and reduce it, this burns the alcohol and concentrates the flavor.
-This makes a big difference when you reduce the red wine down by half because it gives that nice dark intensity.
 Add in chicken stock, just about an inch underneath the beef short ribs.
-Bring up the ball to lock in all the flavor as the beef slow cook, cover them so they braised from the bottom and seamed from the top into the oven between half hours.
+Bring up the ball to lock in all the flavour as the beef slowly cooks, and cover them so they are braised from the bottom and seamed from the top in the oven for half an hour.
 Place in 170 to 180 degrees oven, the great thing about slow cooking is you do most of the work in advance.

 Frying them separately to the beef so they remain crisp another different texture and leave that to cool down.
-When you unwrap you slow cooked short beef, it feels like heaven, the smell is incredible.
-Lift your short ribs and place on your tray, to make a fantastic Irish deep sauce, press th stop roasted garlic through the sieve into the cooking juice.
-Take your sauce and just glaze, do them individually they deserve that respect.
-Spoon your bacon and mushroom beautiful and generous.
-You can add freshly cut parsley, you will never be embarrassed with these braised short ribs.
+When you unwrap your slow-cooked short beef, it feels like heaven, the smell is incredible.
+Lift your short ribs and place them on your tray, to make a fantastic Irish deep sauce, press th stop-roasted garlic through the sieve into the cooking juice.

 Ingredients;